Social Security Disability, Attorney/Lawyer Sacramento CA

 During your application, give SSA all the information it asks for in a straightforward way.
 Be truthful.
 Do not exaggerate or minimize your disability.

-Anderson & Johnson can help you either at the application stage, or after you receive a denial of benefits.
+Tom R Johnson Attorney at Law can help you either at the application stage, or after you receive a denial of benefits.
 As a rule, a person does not need a lawyer’s help to file the application but how it is done can make the difference in getting your benefits accepted sooner.
 After meeting with our clients we develop a theme that we start implementing right away.
 A lawyer’s help may make the difference between winning and losing even at this stage.
 An experienced lawyer can assist you in accurately describing your disabling conditions and then help you develop the record.

 Often, applications are denied initially.
 After receiving notice of this, you must appeal the decision within 60 days in order to continue processing the claim.
 Remember, the vast majority of initial applications are denied, and then a substantial portion of these decisions are reversed later in the appeal process.

 If you have missed the appeal deadline, you can re-apply, and in some cases get the denial excused for good cause.
 If you re-apply but that may mean losing some back benefits or approving additional changes in your condition.
 So it’s important to appeal all denials within 60 days.
 It’s better if you appeal right away so that you get through the bureaucratic denial system faster.
 The quicker you can get to the hearing stage the better.